Thor Industries, Inc. research snapshot

 Frequently Asked Questions

 This THO page is an informational research tool, not investment advice or a recommendation to buy or sell.
-Forecast ranges are scenarios based on available data and may be wrong if interest rates, consumer spending, RV demand, dealer inventory, oil prices, trade policy, competition, or broader economic conditions change.
+Forecast ranges are scenarios based on available data and may be wrong if interest rates, consumer spending, RV demand, dealer inventory, used-RV supply, oil prices, trade policy, competition, or broader economic conditions change.
+Data is as of the stated cutoff date and may be stale after new earnings or market moves.